 She earned a Bachelor of Arts degree Cum Laude with a double major in Psychology and Art from the State University of New York at Albany.
 Moving to California, she studied at the Fashion Institute of Design and Merchandising and launched her own design line.

-Missing her first love, ballet, she was soon invited to join the Media City Ballet and was a frequent featured soloist.
+Missing her first love of ballet, she was soon invited to join the Media City Ballet and was a frequent featured soloist.
 She was also a company member with Blankenship Ballet and Ken Walker Dance and was on the dance faculties of the Masterpiece Dance Theatre and the Redondo Beach School of Dance.

 Marriage and children led Gabrielle to Rockwall, Texas where she taught ballet and staged productions while on the faculty of the Royalty Dance Academy.